isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 address being renewed is now reserved for someone else - Host B.
 The server will remove the lease for 2001:db8::10, select a new address, and create a new lease for it.
-It will send two addresses in its response: the old address, with lifetime set to 0 to explicitly indicate that it is no longer valid; and the new address, with a non-zero lifetime.
+It will send two addresses in its response: the old address, with the lifetime set to 0 to explicitly indicate that it is no longer valid; and the new address, with a non-zero lifetime.
 When Host B tries to renew its temporarily assigned address, the server will detect that the existing lease does not match the reservation, so it will release the current address Host B has and will create a new lease matching the reservation.
-As before, the server will send two addresses: the temporarily assigned one with zeroed lifetimes, and the new one that matches the reservation with proper lifetimes set.
+As before, the server will send two addresses: the temporarily assigned one with a zero lifetime, and the new one that matches the reservation with the proper lifetime set.

 This recovery will succeed, even if other hosts attempt to get the reserved address.
 If Host C requests the address 2001:db8::10 after the